carlosplanchon/firmauy/README.md

 Note: `fetch-identity` reads and prints the cardholder's biographical data (names, birth date, birthplace, document number, MRZ), and `fetch-photo` outputs the cardholder's photo (to a file, a redirected stream, or a JSON record).
 This data is accessible from the card without PIN authentication, but it is still personal: pass `--redact` to `fetch-identity` to replace every field with `[REDACTED]` before sharing its output, use `fetch-photo --json --redact` for a metadata-only photo record, and treat any non-redacted output (file, redirected stream, or receiving application) as sensitive.

-## Additional notes

-- The default visual signature appearance was modeled on real documents signed with the Uruguayan ID card.
-- This project focuses on practical interoperability rather than strict compliance with any specific implementation.

 ## Legal and compliance

 This project is copyright-registered, experimental, community-maintained, and not officially certified.